mistermicheels/learning-notes/java/concurrency-details/Threads.md

 thread.start();
 ```

-Note: typically, you are better off letting executors manage thread creation for you (see [Concurrency (overview)](./!-Concurrency.md)
+Note: typically, you are better off letting executors manage thread creation for you (see [Concurrency](../Concurrency.md)

 Making the current thread sleep for a given amount of time: